mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Blank nodes effectively result in an unbalanced tree, but allow the tree management to behave as for a balanced tree for programming simplicity.

-### Punctured Ratchet Trees

-* Used to send to a subset of a ratchet tree group, for update or delete
-* "Punctured tree" == ordered list of intermediate nodes that cover all but punctures
-  * Ordering is breadth-first
-  * ... or equivalently, numerical
-* To compute from a full ratchet tree + list of punctures:
-  * For each puncture, mark nodes in its direct path as "not OK"
-  * Puncture tree heads are nodes that are OK whose parents are not OK

 # Group State